 The Canon EOS 7D is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in September 2009 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon 7D has a Camera Elo of 1822.
+Is the Canon 7D a good camera?
+The 7D has a Camera Elo of 1812.
 This rating puts the 7D among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 7D falls below average.
+In terms of its sensor size category (APS cameras), the 7D also ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|